 Advocacy at the core

 And the role of the sisterhood has naturally grown into the realm of advocacy.
-The sisterhood has proved it will watch out for their own—and members often reference their network when asked for board or leadership recommendations, as well as push back on bias.
+The sisterhood has proved it will watch out for its own.
+Members often reference their network when asked for board or leadership recommendations, as well as push back on bias.

-And indeed, according to a number of studies, unconscious bias is more likely to affect women of color over any other group.
+According to many studies, unconscious bias is more likely to affect women of color over any other group.
 For example, the Harvard Business Review has written extensively about unconscious bias across gender and racial lines in the workplace.

 Similarly, the journal Nature cites a recent study that found, “The United Nations Development Programme (UNDP) released new findings in 2020 from 80 countries as part of its Gender Social Norms Index.
 The report revealed that 90% of men and women hold some sort of bias against women.”